- Game loop runs at ~12 FPS

 looks counterintuitive when reading the code.

-Useless trampoline at $76AC
+Useless single-instruction trampoline

-The routine at jp_operate_viewport_slots (
+The routine at jp_operate_viewport_slots is a single

-unconditional JP operate_viewport_slots instruction.
+JP operate_viewport_slots instruction.
 It adds no logic —

 callers could jump to operate_viewport_slots directly.
 This is likely a remnant of